Fishing in Iceland

 The salmon season starts in June and extends into mid-September.
 In a number of late-run rivers, fishing ends at the close of September, but few ocean ranching salmon rivers are open until late October.
 The prime and the highest priced time is in general the period of mid-July until mid-August.
 That is actually the period when most of the salmon is due to be running up the home rivers for spawning.
 The prices differ somewhat from one river to another, but also throughout the season.
 Usually the lowest rate at the beginning of the season and then at the end of the season.
 It’s possible to book accommodation on self-catering basis or at lodges offering full board services.

 Please be welcome to get in touch.
-We would gladly help you to get the most out of your stay by arranging a fishing trip to remember.
+We would gladly help you getting the most out of your stay by arranging a memorable fishing tour.
 Wide variety of fishing permits (fishing licenses) are available in all price categories for fishing spots located all around Iceland.